MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-flash-on-break--flash-on-break-.md

 ---
-title: .flash_on_break (Flash on Break)
+title: ".flash_on_break (Flash on Break)"
-description: The .flash_on_break command specifies whether the WinDbg taskbar entry flashes when WinDbg is minimized and the target breaks.
+description: "The .flash_on_break command specifies whether the WinDbg taskbar entry flashes when WinDbg is minimized and the target breaks."
 keywords: [".flash_on_break (Flash on Break) Windows Debugging"] ms.date: 05/23/2017
 topic_type: